 His lips were frozen shut and his eyes were lumps of ice.
 And his face was the face of a man who had laid down a heavy burden.

 I turned and struggled back to the road.
 Flecks of snow were blowing in my eyes, and there was no time to waste if I was to reach the inn before dark.
-In the morning, collecting together a party of men, I set out for the place I had come across him, and we brought him back down to the village.
+In the morning I collected together a party of men and I set out for the place I had come across the old man, and we brought his body back down to the village.

-They sent out investigators, north, east, south and west, making enquiries about the old man as they went.
+The villagers sent out investigators, north, east, south and west, and as they went they made enquiries about the old man.
 And this is what they found out…